-"This Week Around Walkers Woods" is written for the neighborhood of Walkers Woods, but pertains to the entire Carolina Forest community.
+"This Week around Walkers Woods is a community column written for the neighborhood of Walkers Woods, but pertains to the entire Carolina Forest community."

 Hello, neighbors.
 An unfortunate error occurred in the Chronicle’s office last week, and the Walkers Woods column did not make it into the paper.
 The column was posted on the Chronicle’s website.
 But for those of you who don’t go online, this week’s column will be a combination of new and repeated items.

 You may notice traffic counters around Walkers Woods this week.
 The county engineer’s office is doing another traffic study for us.
 As I wrote in the Aug.
 4 column, I requested that the engineer’s office evaluate the need for additional stop signs and pedestrian crosswalks.
 The study will also include reevaluations for speed limits and speed humps.
 I will let you know the results of the study as soon as I have them.

 There have been numerous complaints of speeding and running stop signs in Walkers Woods.
 The topic was also discussed at the annual POA meeting.
 The Horry County Police Dept has increased patrols in our neighborhood, particularly in the afternoons when our kids are arriving home from school.

 I want to thank the Horry County Sheriff’s Foundation for sponsoring this year’s fishing trip for the Waccamaw Youth Center.
 I’ve been taking my boys fishing every October for four years now, and our annual trip was Saturday, October 1.
 We couldn’t have asked for a better day.
 The weather was perfect and the spots, blues, whitings and Spanish mackerel were hungry.
 We caught well over 50 fish from the Garden City pier.